Naaooj/sap-as-docker/README.md

 chown -R sybase:sybase /opt/sap
 ```
 Adaptive server requires a dedicated user and group to run, named *sybase*.
 These commands declare a *sybase* user, having *sybase* as password, under the *sybase* group.

+### Entrypoint
+The Dockerfile of the server defines an entrypoint, which is used to launch any shell script in the folder */docker-entrypoint.d* of the image.
+Thus, the script *create_server.sh* is used to create a master database and then executes a SQL script to create a new user/schema.